rkp8/SauceLabsDemo/README.md

 Prerequisites:

-First be sure to create a free SauceLabs account at: https://saucelabs.com/sign-up
+Create a free SauceLabs account at: https://saucelabs.com/sign-up

-Then follow the procedure below:
-<br></br>
 Download a zipped up version of this code by clicking the button on the right.

 If you have git installed, simply run this command: